Adoption Tax Credit 2025: What Illinois Families Need to Know

 The Bottom Line

 The 2025 adoption tax credit is worth up to $17,280 per child, phases out above $259,190 MAGI, and carries forward five years.
-Families adopting children from Illinois DCFS foster care can claim the full amount regardless of actual expenses if the child qualifies as special needs under federal rules — and most do.
+Families adopting children from Illinois DCFS foster care should confirm how any special-needs determination affects the federal calculation; the amount remains subject to applicable federal rules, qualifying expenses, and income.
 The interaction with employer assistance plans requires careful expense tracking.
 Get your IRS Form 8839 ready alongside your finalization paperwork, and consult a tax professional experienced with adoption to maximize what you keep.

 Get Your Free Illinois Adoption Quick-Start Checklist